Dental Equipment Technician Program (DENT 300 Series)

 6-Weeks Online and 1-Week Hands On (Optional)

-Technicians enrolling in the DENT 300 Series training can choose between a 100% Online option or a Hybrid format.
-The Online version spans six weeks and features weekly live webinars with an instructor.
-The Hybrid option includes six weeks of online instruction followed by one week of hands-on training at the Dental Equipment Repair Training Center of Excellence in San Antonio, TX.
-For more information, or group registrations, contact training@cbet.edu or call 210.233.1102.
+DENT Series training is offered in both 100% Online and Hybrid formats.
+The Online option consists of six weeks of instruction with 3–8 hours of engagement per week, including live instructor-led webinars.
+The Hybrid format includes the same six-week online component, followed by one week of hands-on training at the Dental Equipment Repair Training Center of Excellence in San Antonio, TX.
+For more information or group registrations, contact training@cbet.edu or 210.233.1102.

 Course Overview